 The funny thing about green chili is that it isn't always green.
 It's called green chile because it uses green chiles, but the tomatoes and spices give a red appearance.

 Some recipes call for tomatillos and some do not.
 (Those that do have more of a green appearance.)
-Apparently, authentic Colorado chili does not have tomatillos so I left them out of this recipe.
+Many say that authentic Colorado chili does not have tomatillos so I left them out of this recipe.
 But if you happen to have a fondness for tomatillos then you can add a few.

 You'll find Pork Green Chili on the menu in restaurants all across the state.
 Order it as a big bowl, or order your favorite dishes "smothered."
 That's where a big ladle of green chile is poured over the top of dishes like burritos or nachos.